 The MS program in print media offers students an opportunity to explore new areas of research in the graphic communications field.
 The program's faculty and curriculum focus on establishing quality and efficiencies pertaining to business, technology, and processes in graphic communications.
-A thesis provides an opportunity for students to explore in-depth research and present their findings.
+Recent student research includes 3D printing quality analysis, consumer preferences for printed textiles, user experience in digital publishing, and implementation of lean techniques in printing.
 Our faculty are experts in many different areas, including print, business, color management, web and IT, digital publishing, imaging, and typography.
 Students have the opportunity to get hands-on experience by working with faculty as graduate assistants either in the classroom or assisting with faculty research.
 Graduates are employed as industry leaders in advertising, publishing, business operations, communication processes, and product developments.

 Plan of study